nitrogency/rtir_autoinstall/README.md

 # ubuntu_autoinstall

-A simple bash autoinstall script for RT+RTIR
+A simple bash autoinstall script for RT+RTIR.
+Uses `cpanminus` instead of `cpan` for quicker installation.

 **Basic usage:**